whackone/docs/src/introduction.md

 # Introduction

-Jet™ is a multi-media platform targetting WebAssembly with an ECMAScript 4 like language.
+The Jet™ engine is a multi-media platform targetting the Go language, supporting an ECMAScript 4 like language.